You can do the following to create dynamic and interactive apps with Experience Builder:

 These interactions are defined and managed in the Action panel of the source widget that provides the triggers.
 The Message action configurations have three parts:

 - Targets that respond to the trigger (widgets and the app framework)

 - Actions from the target related to its intended use

 The source widget’s trigger can only be added once; however, you can add multiple actions for that specific trigger from the same or a different target.

 Triggers are events generated by the source widget.
-Once a trigger occurs, any actions added to it are executed in response.
-The following table describes the two triggers that are currently supported:
+Once a trigger occurs, any actions added to it are run in response.
+The following table describes the five triggers that are currently supported:

 To view a widget’s available triggers, open its settings and click Add a trigger on the Action tab.
 The following table lists source widgets and their supported triggers:

 Targets perform the actions.
 A target can be a widget or the framework.
 If you use the framework as the target, the action is performed globally—throughout all relevant widgets and pages in the app.